incremental improvement

 Five Methodologies to Drive Incremental Improvement

-Whether you’re optimizing a process or enhancing a product, these five proven approaches provide structure and focus for sustainable, ongoing improvement.
-Each one supports small, intentional changes that can be tested, refined, and scaled—helping you build momentum without taking on unnecessary risk.
+Whether you are optimizing a process or enhancing a product, these five proven approaches provide structure and focus for sustainable, ongoing improvement.
+Each method supports incremental improvement by guiding teams toward small, intentional changes that can be implemented with clarity and purpose.

 1. Kaizen